Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 - `make<Foo>()`: Creates a new Foo object and returns only that object.
 - `make<Foo>Kit()`: Creates a new Foo object as well as other things.
 It returns some combination of useful things, usually including the new
   Foo object.
 But not always; sometimes Foo is conceptual, and, for example, instead of a single object, two facets are returned.
-`create<Foo>()`: Creates a new Foo, but doesn't return it.
+- `create<Foo>()`: Creates a new Foo, but doesn't return it.
-`get<Foo>()`: Returns a Foo that already existed.
+- `get<Foo>()`: Returns a Foo that already existed.
-`provide<Foo>()`: If Foo already exists, it returns it.
+- `provide<Foo>()`: If Foo already exists, it returns it.
 If not, it creates a new Foo and returns that.

 ## Life of Assets

 Let's look at some asset "lifecycles".
-While it's very rare for an asset to be destroyed, these "lifecycles" show assets from their creation through common usage patterns.
+While it's very rare for an asset to be destroyed, as opposed to being redistributed, these "lifecycles" show assets from their creation through common usage patterns.
 These are deliberately stripped down to their basic, core, functionality.
 Optional parameters and non-core operations are not shown, nor are some significant concepts which would make this introduction more confusing.
-These are covered on the component-specific pages.
+Those are covered on the component-specific pages.

 ### Asset creation and storage